I, [swift_name size=”medium”], agree to the below set out Terms Agreement:

 - The provision of marketing services will be deemed contractual if the client has specifically requested a pre-defined package or by a customised proposal which if agreed will be agreed by email, signed digitally or by hand and by receipt of signed order form (or confirmed by email response) and confirmation of acceptance of these terms and conditions.

-- The hosting is provided at either £59.00, £129.00 or £199.00 per month and is billable at the point of sale.
+- The hosting is provided at either £129.00 per month and is billable annually at the point of sale.
 The cancellation of hosting requires no less than 30 days’ written notice prior to contract expiry.
-If we are not advised of cancellation, we shall assume you wish to continue your hosting services and we shall re-invoice you in advance accordingly.
+If we are not advised of cancellation, we shall assume you wish to renew your annual hosting services and we shall invoice you in advance accordingly under the terms of this contract.
 Payments are collected by Direct Debit.